 Businesses across industries can use these approaches when generating synthetic data to ensure it provides diverse, realistic data to overcome the limitations of real-world datasets.
 Some examples include:

-Knowledge Distillation:
+Knowledge distillation:

 These adaptable strategies can allow businesses to transform their data into opportunities, thereby future-proofing businesses by staying at the leading edge of technological innovation.